Optic Nerve Sunglasses Review

-I did a product review for my running blog last week and I wanted to share it with you guys because this product is that good.
+I did a what you need to know before buying, Optic Nerve glasses product review (sheesh, that’s a mouthful!) for my running blog last week and I wanted to share it with you guys because this product is that good.

-~ A gentle reminder: OMT! uses Amazon referral links at no cost to yourself.
-It’s much appreciated!~
+~ A gentle reminder: OMT! uses Amazon referral links at no cost to you.~

 I was NOT compensated for this review.
 Simply wanted to share an amazing product with you guys.

-While, I use these glasses for running, Husband bought a different pair (less flashy pair) for everyday use.
+While, I use these glasses for running, Garry bought a different pair (less flashy pair) for everyday use.

 Y’all know I consider myself a regular joe-shmoe runner gal.
-Not any more.
-From here on out, I be a profesh.

 Oh, my.
 So sweaty.
 So, pretty.
 Eep!